 Section §23-38.56 of the Code of Virginia (also known as the Senior Citizens Higher Education Act) states that Virginians age 60 and older may take college courses without paying tuition.
 Older citizens may register for and enroll in courses in any state institution of higher education (subject to the admission requirements of the institution) as a full-time or part-time student for academic credit if their federal taxable income does not exceed $15,000 per year.
-The State Council of Higher Eduction (SCHEV) has details of the Senior Citizen Tuition Waiver.
+The State Council of Higher Education (SCHEV) has a fact sheet on the Senior Citizen Tuition Waiver.

 Virginians age 60 and older, regardless of income, may register for and audit courses in any Virginia institution of higher education.
 Students may have to pay for course materials and laboratory fees.
 For more information, contact the admissions office of the state college or university nearest you.
 SCHEV offers a listing of state colleges and universities.

 Many state colleges and universities now offer special adult learner programs which allow older individuals to return to the classroom and earn a degree.
 These programs may give older persons some college credits based upon their life and work experiences.
 They also offer special counseling and support services to assist and encourage the older student.
 To learn if special adult learner programs are offered in your community, contact the state college or university nearest you.